Company logo | Codica

 • We create a design system or style guide to make sure all user interface parts (like buttons, icons, and forms) look and work the same way.
 This greatly helps technical specialists during the creation stage.
 A strong design system ensures that everything looks the same across the platform and makes future changes easier.

-Choosing the right software architecture
+Step 3: Choosing the right software architecture

 Creating a scalable, versatile, and future-proof fashion resale marketplace depends on choosing the appropriate software architecture.
-Although simple and appropriate for small-scale projects, classic monolithic design has many drawbacks that make the MACH architecture the better option for contemporary platforms.
+Although simple and appropriate for small-scale projects, classic monolithic design has many drawbacks that make the MACH architecture a better option for contemporary platforms.

 So, why is MACH architecture the best choice?
 For its benefits, of course.

-Infinite scalability.
-MACH design lets every service—search, payments, user authentication—scale on its own.
+• Infinite scalability.
+MACH design lets every service - search, payments, user authentication - scale on its own.
 This guarantees that your platform can manage rising traffic and transactions without straining the whole system.

-Modularity.
+• Modularity.
 MACH's flexible design allows you to easily adjust to market changes and use new technologies.
 You can update or change each part separately to keep your platform current and competitive.

-Cloud-native efficiency.
+• Cloud-native efficiency.
 Built to leverage the power of cloud computing, MACH offers cost-effective scalability and superior performance.
 You can dynamically allocate resources based on demand, reducing costs during low-traffic periods.

 Read also: Securing Marketplaces with MACH: Best Practices and Strategies

-Technology stack selection
+Step 4: Technology stack selection

 At Codica, we have a great range of technologies at hand.
 Thus, decisions on tech stack for online marketplace development services should match current project objectives while offering flexibility for future expansion.